-Carbon Black CB Defense is ranked 7th in Endpoint Detection and Response (EDR) with 30 reviews while CrowdStrike Falcon is ranked 1st in Endpoint Detection and Response (EDR) with 50 reviews.
+Carbon Black CB Defense is ranked 11th in EPP (Endpoint Protection for Business) with 28 reviews while CrowdStrike Falcon is ranked 1st in EPP (Endpoint Protection for Business) with 48 reviews.
 Carbon Black CB Defense is rated 7.6, while CrowdStrike Falcon is rated 8.8.
 The top reviewer of Carbon Black CB Defense writes "The manage, detect, and response feature enables Carbon Black to continuously check logs and advise us on how to improve some of the policies".
 On the other hand, the top reviewer of CrowdStrike Falcon writes "Speeds up the data collection for our phishing playbooks dramatically".
-Carbon Black CB Defense is most compared with Microsoft Defender for Endpoint, SentinelOne, Carbon Black CB Response, Cortex XDR by Palo Alto Networks and Darktrace, whereas CrowdStrike Falcon is most compared with Microsoft Defender for Endpoint, SentinelOne, Cortex XDR by Palo Alto Networks, Darktrace and Fortinet FortiEDR.
+Carbon Black CB Defense is most compared with Microsoft Defender for Endpoint, SentinelOne, Trend Micro Deep Security, Carbon Black CB Response and Fortinet FortiEDR, whereas CrowdStrike Falcon is most compared with Microsoft Defender for Endpoint, SentinelOne, Cortex XDR by Palo Alto Networks, Darktrace and Trend Micro XDR.
 See our Carbon Black CB Defense vs. CrowdStrike Falcon report.

 We monitor all EPP (Endpoint Protection for Business) reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.